AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 #.
 Ensure that all gateways are in green/up status.
 If not, please check out `Support Center <https://docs.aviatrix.com/Support/support_center.html>`_ for common issues and solutions
 #.
 Ensure that all the tunnels are green/up - if not, work with the right teams to debug and bring them up.
 #.
 Execute "AviatrixConsole/Settings/Maintenance/Upgrade/DryRun" to make sure that all gateways are ready for upgrade.
 If any gateways fail the dry run, please run "AviatrixConsole/Troubleshoot/Diagnostics/Gateway/Diagnostics" and review results to make sure there is a good communication path between the Controller and the Gateway.
 If you cannot fix it, please click on "Submit Results" and then open a ticket by sending an email to support@aviatrix.com.
+#.
+Please make sure that you have the right accounts/credentials to update IAM policies in all AWS accounts during the upgrade process

 How to upgrade software